bdobyns/3d-small-projects/bdsm/bd Pussy Clamp/ReadMe.md

 [tap-and-die]: https://www.amazon.com/Standard-Screw-Extractor-Remover-Thread/dp/B07YCTT43T/

 ### **Large Pussy Clamp.scad**
-contains the redesigned sides for the [large one][wide].
+contains the redesigned sides for the [large clamp][wide].
 The *large body.stl* is [unchanged][wide].
-The center hole of *large body.stl* is a full circle. **Instead** of *large side.stl* this one has outer sides that are flush with the inner body when closed, and is a full redesign, including both the main radius and the ears.
-This uses just four *nut.stl* because the sides come so close to the body.
-There's also some copies of *nut.stl* and *
+The center hole of *large body.stl* is a 63mm or 2.5" circle, which is very large indeed.

+**Instead** of *large side.stl* we have and is a full redesign.
+This one has *sides* that are flush with the outside radius of the *large body.stl* when closed, at about 75mm or 3", and the ears are flush as well.
+This uses just four *nut.stl* because the ears are flush.

+There's also some copies of *nut.stl* and a redesigned *bolt.stl* inside that has a knurled end on one end of the bolt so you can grip it.
+These are commented out, and I recommend you don't try to print them at the same time as the sides and body.

 ### **Large-Pussy-Clamp-v2.scad**
+The *large body.stl* is [unchanged][wide].

 This is a redesign of *large side.stl* with the radius changed.
 The ears are taken from the *large side.stl*, and amount to a standoff so you can't get the flesh clamped in there too tight.
 The originals had a letter embossed in the surface, but the letters never made any sense to me and made that surface hard to print, so that's now removed.

 This uses **eight** *nut.stl* and two *bolt.stl*, two on either side of the *large body.stl* and two on the outside of the *large side.stl*.
 This is because the *large side.stl* has an integrated standoff, so there's room for two inner *nut.stl* to hold the *bolt.stl* in place.
 It works best if you either make a half-height *nut.stl* or a brass 1/4-28 nut for the inner ones, so there's room.